trust-rust/rust-ownership/TUTORIAL.md

 }
 ````

-Most people from a Java background like myself would probably answer **"It prints 'trust-rust' twice"**, however, this is incorrect.
+Most people from a Java background like myself would probably answer **"It prints 'trust-rust' twice"**.
+However, this is incorrect.
 If you answered, **"A compilation failure"**, congratulations!
 A compiler error similar to below would be generated.

 ````rust
 01: error[E0382]: borrow of moved value: `x`